Keeping batteries out of landfill

 - There are free public drop-off points for recycling mobile phones across the region.
 Go to our e-waste recycling page for more information.

 To improve the life of your batteries, use rechargeable batteries where possible, or choose better quality batteries which last longer (please note that rechargeable batteries are not suitable for some applications such as smoke alarms or emergency torches).
+Always follow the charging instructions and use the correct charging plugs and cables, as incorrect charging is a common cause of fires.

 If your workplace uses significant amounts of batteries, check options from specialist companies and waste providers for safe recycling and disposal services.